 Words and Actions is the admin base for Secure Scotland’s project for communities to make a statement about how they see Security.
-Its called THe Freedom Come All Ye project and you can read about it and get some info from this leaflet.
+Its called The Freedom Come All Ye project and you can read about it and get some info from this leaflet.

 On the anniversary of the invasion of Ukraine, Scottish CND, Peace & Justice Scotland and Secure Scotland called for a repeat of the lining of Princes Street in solidarity with people of Ukraine that we did last year.
 Lynn Jamieson, Chair of Scottish CND called on CAAT, SWILPF, Medact Scotland, peace-climate groups,Quakers and other faith groups, and everyone who opposes this terrible war to join this action.